A Library for the Karama Education Center ~ Uganda

-In 2018, with help from WaterBridge Outreach and its Writers for WaterBridge Outreach, NAI was able to purchase books and build furnishings to begin stocking the long-anticipated Now Africa Library at KEC. .
-The library will be housed in one of the classroom blocks serving to enrich the primary school curricula with additional literacy activities that will encourage a love of reading among children, open their hearts and minds to new worlds, and help them to live their school motto: Turning Our Dreams into Reality.
-The library will also create a community hub where whole families can engage with library materials to further their learning and literacy potential.
+In 2018, with help from WaterBridge Outreach and its Writers for WaterBridge Outreach, NAI was able to purchase books and build furnishings to begin stocking the long-anticipated Now Africa Library at KEC.
+The library, housed in one of the classroom blocks, serves to enrich the primary school curricula with additional literacy activities that will encourage a love of reading among children, open their hearts and minds to new worlds, and help them to live their school motto: Turning Our Dreams into Reality.
+The library also creates a community hub where whole families can engage with library materials to further their learning and literacy potential.

 UPDATE FEBRUARY 2019

 The new school year has just begun and we are excited to announce that a new grade, Form 7, has been added for the those students that graduated from Form 6 last year.